 Here’s a selection of different ideas to get you started:

 Although there are many cruise providers, we recommend booking through a reputable ticketing agent such as Get Your Guide who has a money-back guarantee, should your travel plans be changed it’s excellent to have this flexibility.

 Much of the activity of Dubai Marina revolves around the Dubai Marina Mall—relatively small in Dubai terms, but a beautifully set-out shopping experience.
 You’ll find everything from your favourite beachwear brands to a big supermarket (ideal for grabbing a little gourmet picnic along the waterfront).

 Fancy taking on XLine Dubai?
 The world’s longest urban zip line will see you soaring from Amwaj Towers back to Dubai Marina Mall at speeds up to 80km/hr.
 The tandem lines mean you can even race your friends and family for some of the city’s most incredible urban views.

 Closely connected to Dubai Marina is the famous Dubai location of The Walk and The Beach.
 The Walk is a retail promenade with plenty of dining, shopping and entertainment options.

-Alternatively, you can access by water taxi from Dubai Marina.
+Alternatively, you can access Bluewaters by water taxi from Dubai Marina.

-Bluewaters is home to a brand new dining and entertainment district, to shortly include Ain Dubai – the largest observation wheel in the world – its a really fun new place to hand out with an ever-improving line up of fun casual to fine dining choices.
+Bluewaters is home to a brand new dining and entertainment district as well as Ain Dubai – the largest observation wheel in the world – it’s a really fun new place to hand out with an ever-improving lineup of fun casual to fine dining choices.